wmeints/azuremeetup-machinelearning/challenge-3/README.md

 ### Objective: Improve your model
 It seems as if we didn't fully explain the price of a house by its features.
 Try to include other features such as `bedrooms` and `bathrooms` and see if the score improves.

+If you want you can go to your data analytics notebook and explore the data some more to find out what other features could be useful.

+**Hint** I personally feel that the size of the lot and features about the location such as the fact that we have a waterfront and a good view are quite important.
+Maybe those provide the explanation of a higher price?

 ## Next steps
 Now that we have made a model and optimized it a bit, we need to look at how